vekamo/mwc-wallet/doc/atomic_swaps.md

 Swap Trade 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5: Seller locking funds, waiting for 1 MWC lock confirmations, has 0
 ```

-* The seller should get a message that the swap has been accepted and automactic mode will process the next steps.
-At this moment
+* The Seller should get a message that the swap has been accepted and automactic mode will process the next steps. <br>
-the seller needs to keep the wallet running until the trade has finished.
-There is no need to be around, the swap for the seller will continue
+Both parties need to keep the wallets running until the Atomic Swap has finished.
+There is no need for the Seller to be around anymore tho, the swap for the Seller will continue in automatic mode.
-in automatic mode.
-If the buyer didn't act in a reasonable and timely manner, the swap trade will be cancelled and refunded automatically.
+If the Buyer didn't act in a reasonable and timely manner, the swap trade will be cancelled and refunded automatically.

 ```
 Processed Offer Accept message